Titan-C/slaveparticles/docs/slaveparticles.rst

     + \sum_{im\sigma}(\epsilon_m - \mu)d^\dagger_{im\sigma}d_{im\sigma}
     + \frac{U}{2} \sum_i \left( \sum_{m\sigma} d_{im\sigma}^\dagger d_{im\sigma} - N \right)^2

-Then when dealing with a multi orbital system, $2N$  new spin-$1/2$ variables,
+Then when dealing with a multi orbital system, $2N$  new spin-$1/2$ variables
 $S^z_{m\sigma}$ and $2N$ auxiliary fermions $f_{m\sigma}$ are introduced, where
 $m=1, \cdots, N$ is the number of orbitals.
 And the local constrain is applied on each lattice site($i$):